 Topics covered in this class are:

-Philosophy and Theory Week one begins with a thorough look at the various theories and philosophies of traditional Oriental medicine.
+Philosophy and Theory A thorough look at the various theories and philosophies of traditional Oriental medicine.
 Discover the fundamentals of Yin/Yang relationships; Qi (also called Chi); the eight principles and five elements (wood, fire, earth, metal, water); and the relationships of our mind, body and spirit.
 We’ll review the various factors that impact our health as well.

-The Five Branches of Chinese Medicine Week two is world tour of the healing modalities of Chinese medicine.
+The Five Branches of Chinese Medicine A world tour of the healing modalities of Chinese medicine.
 We’ll discuss and demonstrate acupuncture, acupressure and moxibustion, explore the varieties of herbal medicine, experience qi gong exercises and a taste of Chinese tui na (medical massage) and explore the insights of Chinese medicine into nutrition and dietary therapy.

-Supporting Your Spleen The final five weeks of the course explore each of the major yin organs of Chinese medicine.
+Supporting Your Spleen We will explore each of the major yin organs of Chinese medicine.
 Learn the basic physiology of each organ and ways to keep it healthy through the use of our large Oriental medical “tool kit.”
 The spleen is the most important digestive organ in Chinese medical theory.
 This class will teach you how to live and eat to optimize spleen function and your health, immunity, and energy, as well as introducing herbal remedies and points that strengthen this vital organ.
 Includes seasonal cooking demo and tasting!

 Listening to Your Lungs Oriental medicine views the lungs as not only organs of respiration, but as overseers of the qi of the entire body, regulating functions as diverse as water metabolism and body temperature.
 After assessing the strength of your lung qi, you’ll get a taste of what Oriental medicine can do to support your lungs.
 Plus: simple home and patent herbal remedies for the common cold.